-Michael Reese’s Murder: How Did He Die?
-Who Killed Michael Reese?
+Michael Reese's Murder: How Did He Die?
+Who Killed Him?

 Who Killed Michael Reese?

 Within a month of Michael Reese’s passing, his wife, Cindy Kaye Henderson Reese, and a pastor, Jeffery David Brown, were arrested and charged with his murder.
-It turns out that the two of them had begun a long-term affair in 2013 after Jeffrey became the senior pastor at the Sardis Baptist Church, where Reese was the minister of music, and that Michael’s death was the result of their eagerness to be together forever.
+It turns out that the two of them had begun a long-term affair in 2013 after Jeffrey became the senior pastor at the Sardis Baptist Church, where Cindy was the minister of music, and that Michael’s death was the result of their eagerness to be together forever.

 On February 18, 2015, Cindy met up with Jeffery for lunch and then went back to work, from where Michael picked her up for them to go to church.
 After the married couple attended the evening services and got dinner at Milo’s, they went home, where Cindy allegedly shot him.
 According to the prosecutors at her trial, after killing Michael, Cindy went to Piggly Wiggly to buy groceries before returning home and turning the coffee table upside down in an attempt to stage the robbery.
 It was only after that she called 911.

 Jeffrey, who testified against Cindy at her trial, also said that they met during this period at a gas station about 10 minutes away from her home, where she gave him $15 for gas, a gun, and some jewelry.
 He also claimed that she had asked him a couple of times to hire someone to kill Michael and that she constantly made comments about wanting to poison or shoot her husband.
 Cindy refuted all these statements, but she never once denied their affair.
-911 tapes also revealed that Cindy was talking to someone else when the line connected.
+911 tapes also revealed that Cindy was talking to someone else when the line initially connected.

 With the help of cell phone records and GPS tracking, the prosecutors believe that it was none other than Jeffrey, indicating that he was at the scene when Michael was killed.
-In the end, Jeffrey Brown pleaded guilty to a reduced charged of manslaughter and received a 20-year prison sentence.
+In the end, Jeffrey Brown pleaded guilty to a reduced charge of manslaughter and received a 20-year prison sentence.
 As a part of his plea agreement, he had to testify against Cindy Reese.
 On the other hand, Cindy went to trial and, in 2017, with all the evidence and statements against her, was found guilty of Michael Reese’s slaying.
 The murder charge against her name carried the sentence of four decades in prison.
-(Featured Image Credit: NBC News / Dateline)

 Read More: Where Is Cindy Reese Now?